 In Turkey, the archaeological site of Göbekli Tepe became a worldwide sensation in recent years.
 The site had been occupied from 10th to the 8th millennium BC and it yielded the finds that shook the very foundations of what we thought we know about this period.

-But there is another site on the banks of Danube river, in modern-day Serbia, known as Lepenski Vir.
+But there is another site on the banks of the Danube river, in modern-day Serbia, known as Lepenski Vir.
 It was occupied from 9,500BC-6,000BC, and although not as majestic as Göbekli Tepe, it still stands as one of the most important Mesolithic discoveries in Europe.

 Lepenski Vir introduction